 Main picture: Castle Hill in 1851 painted by engineer Henry Fancourt White of White’s Road fame.
 Number 7 Castle Hill is the commodious double storey house on the right on top of the hill

-The probable reason why Francis was transferred to Graham’s Town, if that did occur, and not Port Elizabeth, is because most of the 4,000 Settlers were being directed to the Albany District whereas the hamlet of Port Elizabeth in 1824 only could only boast of a population of 319 as per a census taken that year.
+The probable reason why Francis could have been initially transferred to Graham’s Town, if that did occur, and not Port Elizabeth, is because most of the 4,000 Settlers were directed to the Albany District whereas the hamlet of Port Elizabeth in 1824 could only boast a population of 319 as per a census taken that year.

-On arrival in Port Elizabeth in early September 1825 what greeted the couple was a windy sand swept little village.
+On arrival in Port Elizabeth in early September 1825 what greeted the couple was a wind-swept little village.
 As Churchouse laconically comments; “It would have been difficult to escape the impression that the small number of little whitewashed cottages had a tenuous hold on the sandy coastline.
-The only street was ankle deep in sand”
+The only street was ankle deep in sand”.

 Appointment and salary

-Francis’ appointment as Colonial Chaplain to Port Elizabeth was confirmed in the Appointment List for the Quarter Ended 31st December 1825 in which it states that the appointment is effective from 1st October 1825 at a stipend of £ 150 per annum.
+Francis’ appointment as Colonial Chaplain to Port Elizabeth was confirmed in the Appointment List for the Quarter ended 31st December 1825 in which it states that the appointment is effective from 1st October 1825 at a stipend of £150 per annum.
 Interestingly this official document refers to Francis as having been transferred from Clanwilliam.
-If in fact, he first obtained an interim appointment in Graham’s Town, this document would have stated as such.
+If in fact, he first obtained an interim appointment in Graham’s Town, this document would surely have said so.

-At issue for McCleland was his remuneration.
-This became a bone of contention.
-Over his life, he directed a flurry of letters to all and sundry on his plight.
-In contention were two distinct issues viz the remuneration per se and the free use of parsonage house.
+McCleland’s remuneration became an ongoing bone of contention.
+During his life, he directed a flurry of letters to all and sundry on his plight.
+In dispute were two distinct issues viz the remuneration per se and the free use of parsonage house.
 As regards the absolute amount of his remuneration, the salaries of fellow clergymen on the Appointment List were also £150 per annum so this grievance was largely ill-founded.

 The point that McCleland raises with a degree of insistence is the additional duties that he perceives that he was obliged to perform vis-à-vis his contemporaries.
-He enumerates various duties such as having to provide religious services to a mainly Dutch speaking community at Clanwilliam for which he was compelled to learn the language.
+He enumerates various duties such as having to provide religious services to a mainly Dutch-speaking community at Clanwilliam for which he was compelled to learn the language.
 This he did with alacrity except that his pronunciation was suspect.
-The other general complaint relates to the number of congregants that he had to service & their dispersal.
-With that as a point of departure, the other pastors probably experienced the same dispersal of the flock unlike that of their home country.
-Amongst the other duties, not least the which was the establishment of new churches.
-At worst, these responsibilities came with the job and at best were probably no worse than those borne by fellow pastors.
+The other general complaint related to the number of congregants that he had to service & their dispersal.
+In fact, the other pastors probably experienced the same dispersal of the flock unlike that of their home country.
+Amongst the other duties, not least was the establishment of new churches.
+At worst these responsibilities came with the job and at best were probably no worse than those borne by fellow pastors.

 The Housing Imbroglio

 This was to result in a temporary respite and no more.
-Whilst in a letter on 6th March 1828, some three months after the 33.33% increase, McCleland was again to lament in a letter to the Secretary of State for the Colonies, about his woefully inadequate salary.
-In his rash intemperate protestation, he displays both a lack of graciousness and gratefulness.
+In a letter on 6th March 1828, some three months after the 33.33% increase, McCleland was again to lament to the Secretary of State for the Colonies, about his woefully inadequate salary.
+In his rash intemperate protestation, he displays a lack of graciousness and gratitude.